ProjetsPL/treehouse-theme/collections/_posts/us/balcony-garden-ideas-check-what-plants-are-best-for-balconies.md

 Yet another idea is planting **vines and ivies** in your balcony garden.
 They are not only very decorative, but they also provide shade for a sunny balcony.
 This way one can create a secluded, green corner, separating themselves from neighbours and street noise.
 The choice is wide - one can pick quickly growing annual vines such as sweet pea or moonflower.
 Perennial plants such as ivy or honeysuckle grow slower but they are more durable.

 Growing plants on your balcony is a great idea to decorate the place.
 Carefully selected balcony garden plants can help you create a pleasant spot for relaxation.
 Spending a summer afternoon on a balcony being surrounded by plants is a great way to unwind and just chill out.

+{% faqItem %}
+{% faqQuestion %}
+**Where to buy vegetable plants for garden?**
+{% endfaqQuestion %}

+{% faqAnswer %}
+Vegetable plants can be bought in any garden centre.
+You might also search online sales.
+A good idea is to ask local farmers.
+They might be ready to sell some seedlings for a cheap price.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+**How to protect plants from frost in garden on a balcony**
+{% endfaqQuestion %}

+{% faqAnswer %}
+Wrap the boxes with a material to provide insulation.
+You might use blankets, cloths, and plastic covers.
+Use burlap to cover the plant.
+If you can, you might also take the plants to garage or a shed.
+{% endfaqAnswer %}
+{% endfaqItem %}